 Webinars, seminars and in-person events can also be excellent methods to deliver information to the existing customer base.
 A 2014 survey from Softwareadvice.com found trade shows and in-person events ranked as a key driver of high-quality sales leads in B2B markets.
 If existing customers sign up for a webinar/seminar or attend a show then that is a great place to start.
 The key is generating quality feedback on the subjects existing customers would like to be covered during these events.

 The final and most important element of the keeping existing customer mix is generating and acting upon customer feedback.
 That feedback may be in response to an issue or it may come indirectly via the sales force.
 Whatever the source it is crucial it is acted upon as a matter of urgency.

 Given the potential lifetime value of an existing customer and the resources required to replace them, there is no excuse for ignoring feedback.
 Of course, customers can be difficult.
 Of course, their complaint, or feedback may be unjustified.
 Deal with it and move on.

 Every effort should be made to keep existing customers and extract more from those customers.
 Both high levels of service and ongoing communication are key.

 Simply communicating is not enough.
 It is important to employ the best content marketing practice to deliver information that is both useful and engaging.
-Decide exactly what information is of use to customers before starting the process.
+Build a content plan that specifies exactly what information is of use to customers and how it is to be delivered before starting the process.